facile-it/facile-it.github.io/content/blog/eng/nest-js-graceful-shutdown.md

   }
 ```

-After the connection happens, the `handleMessage` , which is a method used by Microservices to handle a message from other microservices or external services, discriminates what the message pattern is and executes the correct handler (you can see it in the parent class).
+After the connection, the handleMessage method, used by Microservices to handle a message from other microservices or external services, determines the message pattern and executes the correct handler (you can see it in the parent class).

 To achieve the graceful shutdown without losing any execution, the custom implementation overrides the `handleMessage` method by adding a counter of the current executions.